RaviShivam/Terrain-Relative-Navigation/README.md

 To execute the program on multiple images (e.g. Scene1 and Scene 3) issue the following command:

 `python Main.py Scene1 Scene3`

+#### Execution from IDE
+For execution from an IDE a slight manual modification in the Main.py file is required.
+Simply change the line:

+`datapath = "data/"`

+to

+`datapath = "../data/"`